 Looking for exciting new styles for your Halloween porch decor this season?
 You're in the right place.
 We're here to help you create a gloriously spooky yet stunning entrance to your home.

-You'll want to welcome trick-or-treaters or party guests in style, after all.
-And first impressions count!
+You'll want to welcome trick-or-treaters or party guests in style, and first impressions count.
 So, when it comes to your outdoor Halloween decor, don't leave your porch off the list.

-There are lots of ways to dress it up, from the classic Halloween stalwarts of bats and witches, to modern designs like painted pumpkins and unlikely flower displays.
+There are lots of ways to dress it up, from the classic Halloween stalwarts of bats and witches, to modern designs such as painted pumpkins and unlikely flower displays.
 We've gathered plenty of eye-catching looks for you to recreate in your space, whatever seasonal theme you're going for.

-Take your pick from these Halloween porch decor ideas and make this Halloween one that's worth remembering.
+Take your pick from these Halloween porch decor ideas and make this holiday one that's worth remembering.

 We love how it's kept upbeat and cute with the addition of pink balloons, whilst luxe gold details add extra flair.
 It's a gorgeous approach if you're looking for fun Halloween door decoration ideas.

-2. Mix vintage baskets, pumpkins and brooms for a wonderfully witchy scene
+5. Mix pumpkins, baskets and brooms for a wonderfully witchy scene

 Vintage baskets filled with miniature pumpkins, strings of faux berries and autumnal leaves all bring seasonal color when muddled with small terracotta pots of succulents.
 Meanwhile, plenty of lanterns in various sizes will offer an enchanting glow as evening falls.

 You can't go wrong with this Halloween decor staple: jack-o'-lanterns.
-Invite round friends and family for a memorable pumpkin-carving experience, then set up your masterpieces on your front step.
-Our guide on how to carve a pumpkin has all the tips you need.
+Invite friends and family to carve pumpkins, then set up your masterpieces on your front step.
 Characterful faces like these are sure to bring delight to passers-by, but there are things you can do to elevate the effect even further.

-'A big, carved pumpkin, complete with lights inside will create the desired spooky look in your porch,' says Annabel from Annabel James.
-You can add to the drama by piling up more pumpkins nearby, or why not have a go at painting some?
-'Drape with stretch cobwebs to make an impact or keep it classy with an autumnal light wreath – or do both!' she says.
+'A big, carved pumpkin, complete with lights inside, will create the desired spooky look in your porch,' says Annabel from Annabel James (opens in new tab).
+You can add to the drama by piling up more pumpkins nearby, or why not have a go at pumpkin painting?

-Fall is the time where nature really delivers with a spectrum of fiery shades.
+Fall is the time when nature really delivers with a spectrum of fiery shades.
 So, why not embrace the season's treasures and bring them into your Halloween porch decor?

 Pumpkins are a given, but hay bales and dried corn stalks are additional options that will provide structure and style.
-And don't forget about flowers, too – bring large containers near your home's entrance and fill them with bright orange blooms, just like in this scene, for a beautiful finishing touch.
+And don't forget about container gardening, too – bring large pots near your home's entrance and fill them with bright orange blooms, just like in this scene, for a beautiful finishing touch.

 There's nothing spookier than a flickering flame at night, so light your way home the right way this Halloween by layering up candles.

-Obviously, leaving an exposed flame outside isn't a good idea, but modern technology means faux LED candles are looking more realistic than ever before.
+Obviously, leaving an exposed flame outside isn't a good idea, but modern technology means faux LED candles (available on Amazon) (opens in new tab) are looking more realistic than ever before.
 These designs shown above have a flickering flame effect that's so realistic we can barely tell the difference.

 Layer some outdoor string lights into your Halloween porch decor too – fixed around your doorframe they'll only add to the welcoming vibe.